-One of the beautiful things about the Type 1 community is knowing you’re not alone.
+One of the beautiful things about the type 1 community is knowing you’re not alone.
 As I reflected on this intentional conversation, one of the first ‘growing up’ discussions I had with my son, I realized I’m not likely alone in facing this.
-Turns out, I wasn’t – the Parents with Type 1 community was peppered with struggling T1D parents facing the same hurdle.
-When I looked for resources, I didn’t find anything quite suitable for a Type 1 parent.
+Turns out, I wasn’t—the parents with type 1 community was peppered with struggling parents with type 1 diabetes facing the same hurdle.
+When I looked for resources, I didn’t find anything quite suitable for a type 1 parent.

-As for my son, he took to my carefully crafted conversation well – and all of the impromptu ones that followed.
-Once, after a particularly harrowing high sugar, we planned a library visit to check out some books about the body, so he could find the “piece of Mama that doesn’t work.”
+As for my son, he took to my carefully crafted conversation well—and all of the impromptu ones that followed.
+Once, after a particularly harrowing high blood sugar, we planned a library visit to check out some books about the body, so he could find the “piece of Mama that doesn’t work.”
 We never made it to that page, though, because he was too fascinated by more amusing parts of the body (the toilet humor sure does start young).

 Later that night, he leaned into me.
 Pointing to my stomach, he exclaimed, “Mama’s Dexcom!
 I kiss it.”
 Clearly, something stuck in our conversation earlier that day.
 And I will take any win I can get.